torvalds/linux/Documentation/driver-api/cxl/linux/early-boot.rst

 representations of the devices.

-During Linux Early Boot stage (functions in the kernel that have the __init decorator), the system takes the resources created by EFI/BIOS (ACPI tables) and turns them into resources that the kernel can consume.
+During Linux Early Boot stage (functions in the kernel that have the __init decorator), the system takes the resources created by EFI/BIOS (:doc:`ACPI tables <../platform/acpi>`) and turns them into resources that the kernel can consume.

 BIOS, Build and Boot Options